qmk/qmk_firmware/keyboards/converter/A1200/readme.md

 This adapter is meant to allow using the original Amiga keyboard as a USB input device, either with a desktop PC or a R-Pi/FPGA board hosted inside the Amiga case.

 Files have been modified in accordance to fit Amiga keyboard layout and features.
-A second layer has been implemented ("Help" key) to access unexistent keys (like F11 and F12).
+A second layer has been implemented (momentary toggle "Help" key) to access unexistent keys (like F11 and F12).
 This is a work in progress.

 Pins of the Teensy board you should use by default: